 Commercial policies can be written by all insurance carriers admitted in Florida and Surplus Lines carriers authorized to operate within the state.
 Surplus Lines providers are not subject to the requirement that they submit their forms to the Florida Office of Insurance Regulation prior to conducting business or making changes.
 This means that Surplus Lines providers might include radically different terms, conditions, exclusions, and limitations in their policies, so policies that are not from admitted carriers should be closely scrutinized.
 Policies from these types of insurers also might impose a minimum earned premium on the insured.

-How do I determine what types of hazards that are not typically covered by a standard commercial policy?
+How do you determine what types of hazards are not typically covered by a standard commercial policy?

-This type of insurance policy generally does not cover terrorism, floods, or earthquakes and a wide array of other perils.
+Standard commercial or business insurance policies do not generally cover terrorism, floods, or earthquakes and a wide array of other perils.
 A rider might be purchased to protect against a specific risk or to improve the amount of coverage.
 An example might include purchasing flood insurance through FEMA’s National Flood Insurance Program.
 Whether you purchase a rider or a separate policy to obtain coverage for risks or supplemental coverage, careful consideration should be given to losses that otherwise might not be covered under a standard commercial policy.
+Speak to your insurance broker about your unique business needs.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].